You Got F'd in the A

 "You Got F'd in the A" (often retitled "You Got..." or "You Got Served" on television listings) is the fourth episode of the eighth season of the Comedy Central series South Park, and the 115th episode overall.
-Going by production order, it is the 5th episode of Season 8 instead of the 4th.
-Originally broadcast on April 7, 2004, the episode (and its title) is a satire of the movie You Got Served, which was released earlier that year.
+Going by production order, it is the fifth episode of Season 8 instead of the fourth.
+Initially broadcast on April 7, 2004, the episode is a parody of high school dance-off movies such as Bring It On and You Got Served.
+8 Mile is also alluded to.

 In the episode, Stan has been challenged to a dance-off, and it is up to him to put together a team of South Park's best dancers to compete against a troupe from Orange County, California.
 While Butters has won awards for his dancing, he refuses to help Stan.
-He has not been able to dance since the tragic death of eight (conditionally as high as eleven) audience members at his last competition.
+He has not been able to dance since the tragic death of eight (conditionally as high as 11) audience members at his last competition.

 Plot

 Stan and his friends are playing with radio-controlled cars when a group of kids from Orange County come and dance in front of them, thus "serving" them.
 The group leaves after trash-talking Stan and the boys, who are left confused by the confrontation.
 The kids talk to Chef, unaware of what being "served" entails.
-Chef immediately shows great concern, and calls their parents to inform them about the ordeal and assure them that their children are safe.
-Later, over dinner, Randy Marsh gets upset about his son being served and "teaches" him to dance back with a few very basic line dancing steps to the tune of Billy Ray Cyrus' "Achy Breaky Heart".
+Chef immediately shows great concern and calls their parents to inform them about the ordeal and assure them that their children are safe.
+Later, over dinner, Stan's dad, Randy, gets upset about his son being served and "teaches" him to dance back with a few very basic line dancing steps to the tune of Billy Ray Cyrus' "Achy Breaky Heart".

 The next time Stan gets served by the Orange County kids, he serves them back, switching CDs on the boombox so that he may dance to "Achy Breaky Heart".
-"You just got F'd in the A!", says Cartman to the Orange County kids, who respond by declaring that "it's on"; there is now a dance contest to be had, the Orange County kids versus the best dancers in South Park.
+After Stan dances, Cartman tells the Orange County kids, "You just got F'd in the A!", and Kyle tells them that they got served.
+The Orange County Kids then respond by declaring that "it's on", meaning that there is now a dance contest to be had, the Orange County kids versus the best dancers in South Park.

 Sharon berates Randy about his telling and teaching Stan to dance back, as it was this which led to it being "on".
 Randy goes to the Orange County team to apologize and make it clear that "it's not on; it's off", but the Orange County coach takes this as a challenge and goes on to serve Randy with some exceptional dance moves.
 Randy winds up in the hospital with the worst case of "being served" that his doctor has ever seen.
 After an exchange in the hospital, Stan hopes that he is finally being let off the hook, but Randy makes it clear that he expects Stan to avenge him at the competition.